decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ### Transitions

 In dynamic scenes, you can configure an entity to affect the way in which it moves.
 By default, all changes to an entity are rendered as a sudden shift from one state to another.
-By adding a transition component, you can make the change be gradual and more natural.
+By adding a *transition*, you can make the change be gradual and more natural.

 The example below shows a box entity that is configured to rotate smoothly.